“I Have No Motivation To Do Anything”: What Lack Of Motivation Means For Your Mental Health

 • Ask For Help: Ask for support if you feel overwhelmed and are struggling to find enough motivation to complete important tasks that may affect your life.
 You may find that talking to friends, family, and experts can help when you have no drive.

-• Try Mindfulness: Practice mindfulness and meditation to improve your state of mind.
+• Try Mindfulness: Practice mindfulness and meditation to improve your state of mind and foster deeper thoughts.
 Note that mindfulness has been proven to reduce stress.

 • Try positive affirmations and practice self-compassion when struggling with self-doubt